 What types of jobs have you held since you left the CIA?

 My first job after graduation was at the Four Seasons Hotel New York where I was food and beverage manager.
 I was exposed to in-room dining, lobby bar, and restaurant operations.
 After several promotions, I ultimately became general manager of the 57/57 Restaurant there.
 Two years later, I went on to Las Vegas where I joined the Wolfgang Puck organization.
-My career with Wolfgang Puck spanned more than 14 years, during which I held general manager positions at outlets in Las Vegas, NV; Maui, HI; Washington, DC; Singapore; and Los Angeles, CA. My career with Wolfgang opened the door to my current position as Director of food and beverage at Marina Bay Sands, overseeing our Celebrity Chef Portfolio of restaurants that include Gordon Ramsay, Wolfgang Puck, Tetsuya Wakuda, Daniel Boulud, David Myers, and Justin Queck.
+My career with Wolfgang Puck spanned more than 14 years, during which I held general manager positions at outlets in Las Vegas, NV; Maui, HI; Washington, DC; Singapore; and Los Angeles, CA. My career with Wolfgang opened the door to my work as the director of food & beverage and executive director of food & beverage for the Marina Bay Sands and vice president of operations at Capella Hotel Group, both located in Singapore.

 Describe the work you are doing now.

 I'm the global head, vice president, and chief strategist of food and beveage initiatives for Waldorf Astoria Hotel & Resorts, LXR Hotels & Resorts, Conrad Hotels & Resorts, and Canopy by Hilton.
 I'm thrilled to join Hilton's Luxury & Lifestyle Group and build on the exciting momentum behind the four brands.